awangku92/FastAPI-CRUD-backend/README.md

-# API developed using FastAPI 🚀 Framework (Python 🐍)
+# API developed using FastAPI🚀 Framework (Python🐍)

 ### Basic CRUD API
 DB used is sqlite 🗄️